 You can rest assured that a sex therapist has helped many clients with issues similar to yours and they are very comfortable in helping you find a solution to your sexual challenge.

-A sex therapy counseling session is very much like any counseling session with the exception that the focus is on sexual challenges.
+Your initial sex therapy session will be similar to a regular counseling or coaching session with the exception that the focus will be on your relationship and sexual challenges.